goodpaul6/Tiny/README.md

 You can use CMake to build a static library which you can integrate into your project like any other.
 Alternatively, you can just copy the few files inside `include` and `src` into your project.

-## Embedding
+## Examples
-The entire API available to the host application is supplied in `include/tiny.h`.
-Here is few examples of how you could use Tiny in your program.
+Here are a few examples of how Tiny can be used.

 ### Game Example